e-burgos/nx-with-module-federation/README.md

 4. If you want to serve a remote application, run `npx nx run app-name:serve --open`.

+### Add libraries to the project

+1. Run `nx g @nx/react:library ui --directory=libs/ui` to generate a library.
+You can use the `--directory` flag to specify.
+   ✔ Which stylesheet format would you like to use? · css ✔ Which runner would you like to use? · none
+   ✔ What should be the project name and where should it be generated? · as provider

 ### Add Remote Storybook to the project

 1. Run `nx g @nx/react:remote ui --host=host --directory=apps/shared/ui` to generate a remote application.
 You can use the `--directory` flag to specify.